Site news

 The Cold War returns… in a multifaceted way

-If worsening US-Russian relations, and Chinese anti-satellite tests in 2007 were not enough to reignite a global arms race, events of the following year went a long way to correct that.
+If worsening US-Russian relations, and Chinese anti-satellite tests in 2007 were not enough to re-ignite a global arms race, events of the following year went a long way to correct that.
 But unlike the 20th century Cold War fought by only two superpowers, this time, the world stage seemed crowded with egomaniacs vying for global or regional domination.

 Iranian rocket launch

 On Feb.
 4, 2008, Iran launched what it said to be a research rocket dubbed Kavoshgar (Explorer) on a ballistic trajectory as high as 200 or 250 kilometers.
-The broadcast of the event on the Iranian TV was accompanied by apocalyptic shouts “Allah Akbar,” as the “launch vehicle” blasted into the sky.

 This “space shot” was condemned not only by the West, but even by Russia, Iran’s traditional ally.
 Russian diplomats found themselves in the awkward position of expressing concern about Iranian intentions, while at the same time arguing that the planned US missile defense shield had no justification, aside from undermining Russian security.